-Occasionally a heavily raced bitch may be irregular in her seasonal dates, which may result in two or three seasons occurring in any one year, although usually one of these will be a 'false heat' where no results would come from breeding.
-Although, some don't have a season at all!
+Occasionally a heavily raced bitch may be irregular in her seasonal dates, which may result in two or three seasons occurring in any one year.
+Although one of these maybe a 'false heat' where no results would come from breeding and some don't have a season at all!

 Season Unknown - If No Season Date (nsd) appears in the racing form, then select Not Known.

 Season Suppressed - Greyhound trainers may sometimes administer 'suppressants' to certain bitches in order to delay a season from occurring.
-These bitches can then continue racing 'on the track' rather then being sidelined for many weeks 'off the track' due to an enforced seasonal rest.
+This allows them to continue racing 'on the track' rather then being sidelined for many weeks 'off the track' due to an enforced seasonal rest.

 If the raceform abbreviation (Ssn Sup) is shown or if a bitch has been 'spayed' then select Suppressed.

-Seasonal Date Known - If you've selected Known - The following question will be asked:
+Seasonal Date Known - If you have selected Known - The following question will be asked: